Not Really Enough: Foreign Donors and Journalism Training in Ghana, Nigeria and Uganda

 Focus areas: Media, development, innovation, media in Africa and the extractive sector

-Anya Schiffrin is the director of the Technology, Media, and Communications at Columbia University’s School of International and Public Affairs and a senior lecturer who teaches on global media, innovation and human rights.
-She writes on journalism and development, investigative reporting in the global south and has published extensively over the last decade on the media in Africa.
-More recently she has become focused on solutions to the problem of online disinformation, earning her PHD on the topic from the University of Navarra.
-She is the editor of Global Muckraking: 100 Years of Investigative Reporting from Around the World (New Press, 2014) and African Muckraking: 75 years of Investigative journalism from Africa (Jakana 2017).
-She is the editor of Media Capture: How Money, Digital Platforms and Governments Control the News (Columbia University Press 2021)
+Anya Schiffrin is a senior lecturer in the discipline of international and public affairs and faculty co-director of the Technology Policy and Innovation (TPI) concentration at Columbia University’s School of International and Public Affairs.
+She previously directed the Technology, Media, and Communications (TMaC) specialization and teaches courses on global media, innovation, and human rights.
+Dr. Schiffrin writes on journalism and development, investigative reporting in the global south and has published extensively over the last decade on the media in Africa.
+More recently she has become focused on solutions to the problem of online disinformation, earning her PhD (with honors) on the topic from the University of Navarra.
+She is the editor of Women in the Digital World, (Routledge, April 2023) Global Muckraking: 100 Years of Investigative Reporting from Around the World (New Press, 2014) and African Muckraking: 75 years of Investigative journalism from Africa (Jakana 2017) She is the editor of Media Capture: How Money, Digital Platforms and Governments Control the News (Columbia University Press 2021.)
+Her research with economist Haaris Mateen on the valuation of news has been cited in the Atlantic, Financial Times, Los Angeles Times, New York Times, Washington Post and many other publications.
+She is a leading thinker and commentator on AI and publishing, media sustainability as well as mis/disinformation and media impact.

 Journalism Practice, Volume 4:3